livechat/livechat-public-docs/site/content/agent-app-widgets/agent-app-sdk.md

 ## Usage

-The usage of the SDK depends on what type of widget you want to use.
-Refer to the specific instructions for available widgets.
+The usage of the SDK depends on the type of widget you want to use.
+Refer to the specific instructions for available widget types.

 * [Details widget](#details-widgets)

-Neverthless, all widgets created by SDK share a common interface that will let you listen to events happening in the Agent App.
+Neverthless, all widgets created with the SDK share a common interface, which lets you listen to the events happening in the Agent App.

 > Supposing that `widget` is a widget instance: